Your Guide to St Simons Island Beaches

 • Do not swim to the visible sand bars.
 The tide changes quickly and will submerge the sandbar, stranding swimmers in deep water.

-• View the NOAA tide charts for St. Simons Island.
+• View the NOAA tide charts for St. Simons Island to get a better understanding of what the water conditions will be during your visit.

-• From Memorial Day to Labor Day, there is a Warning Flag system in place to notify visitors of hazardous conditions.
+• From Memorial Day to Labor Day, there is a Warning Flag system in place to notify visitors of hazardous conditions — please take notice of this before getting into the water.

 St. Simons Island Beach Rules